Photosynq/PhotosynQ-Documentation/docs/projects/barcodes.md

 ![Scanning a QR Code using the devices webcam](./images/barcode-scan-desktop.png)

 In the desktop application you can scan codes where you see the <i class="fa fa-qrcode"></i> QR code icon.
-The camera starts and the code can be scanned.
+The camera will open and the code can be scanned.
 If you have multiple cameras, you can select the camera from the dropdown menu.
-Once the code is recognized, it will be entered into the input field and the camera dialog closes.
+Once the code is recognized, it will be entered into the input field and the camera will close.

 ::: tip Tip
-In case no camera shows up, make sure to grant the application access to the camera.
+If no camera shows up, make sure to grant the application access to the camera.
 :::

 ## Creating Barcodes